 Another of key priority for Mayor Perry and I is to reopen Purley Poo l– an essential facility used by families, schools, and people of all ages – which was neglected and ultimately closed by Labour.
 I accompanied the Mayor on a visit to the site just five days after the election to inspect the pool.

 Some equipment and parts of the building are sadly in serious disrepair, but Council officers have already been instructed to get proper surveys done and develop plans to re-open as soon as possible – but the work may take some time.

 In recent years, Croydon Council has not given social tenants the care and attention that they deserve, with residents in places like Regina Road living in appalling conditions.
 That’s why the new Mayor and his team have begun to visit social housing to listen to residents’ concerns and have adopted a new Residents’ Charter, developed in collaboration with residents and the Housing Improvement Board.
 The Charter sets out how the administration will prioritise residents’ needs and outline the level of service they can expect in the future – and I look forward to seeing further progress here.

 Better care at Croydon hospitals

-Chris successfully been lobbied the Health Secretary for the £25 million needed for a new A&E department at Croydon University Hospital (Mayday).
-The Health Secretary agreed, and the new A&E was officially opened in May 2019.
-The new A&E will give the hospital almost twice as much space to provide better care for patients.
-The new A&E also has more private and better facilities for patients, as well as better treatment for children.
+Chris successfully lobbied the Government for the £25 million needed for a new A&E department at Croydon University Hospital (Mayday), which opened in May 2019.
+Since then, it has given the hospital almost twice as much space to provide better care for patients and also has more private and better facilities for patients, as well as better treatment for children.